Bachelor of Arts — Program Overview

 Introduction to basic economic theory, with emphasis on the economy as a whole.
 An examination of major aggregates such as households, businesses, and government sectors and measures of the total economy.
 Read more »

 MATH 200 - Elementary Statistics

 An introduction to the theory and applications of statistics intended for students in business, nursing and the social sciences, but also recommended for students in the liberal arts.
 Topics include measures of central tendency and variability, probability distributions, confidence intervals, hypothesis testing, linear regression, correlation, analysis of variance and nonparametric statistics.
 This course is not open to those in a mathematics major.
 Prerequisite: MATH 10 or recommendation of the department chairperson based upon mathematics assessment Read more »

 A course designed to develop the skills necessary to use microcomputers for solving business- related problems by using various software packages (word processing, spreadsheet, database, presentation).
 Other topics include computer hardware, operating system software and applications software.
 Read more »

 SPEC 111 - Public Speaking

 An introduction to the craft of public speaking.
 Emphasis is placed on techniques of speech composition.
 A study is made of the different types of speeches with special attention given to informative and persuasive speaking.
 Read more »

 Newspaper headlines and bestseller titles continue to emphasize the importance in business of effective communication.
 Read more »

 Additional Program Requirements

+The business administration major requires 40 credit hours of BUAD classes.
 To graduate, majors must maintain a grade of C- or better in all major core and supporting courses.